Disorderly Conduct

 Potential Penalties for Disorderly Conduct in Ohio

-Many people underestimate disorderly conduct charges because they are often classified as misdemeanors.
-However, even lower-level criminal offenses can carry meaningful long-term consequences.
+Many people underestimate disorderly conduct charges because they are commonly classified as misdemeanors.
+However, even lower-level offenses can create meaningful long-term consequences.

 Potential penalties may include: